Belong in Any Room: Specialist Support for People Navigating Anxiety, Visibility & Performance

 But despite your achievements and how you look from the outside, that nagging inner voice still whispers: "You don’t belong here."

-Traditional confidence tools often stay at the surface — techniques to override fear or appear self-assured.
+Traditional confidence tools often stay at the surface - focusing on techniques to override fear or appear self-assured.

-The ability to be yourself isn’t something you have to perform or build from scratch.
-It’s something you uncover, gently, by understanding and releasing what’s been protecting you When your system feels safe, self-consciousness and anxiety naturally begin to loosen their grip.
+The ability to be yourself isn’t something you need to perform or build from scratch.
+It’s something that’s uncovered, gently, as your nervous system begins to feel safe again.
+When that happens, anxiety and self-consciousness naturally loosen their grip.

 Hi, I'm Sophia!